Other Courses (Special topics, internship, independent study)

-Earn your urban ranger patch! study the history of urban environments, the place of the city in American cultyre, the development of cities and suburbs, and the city's role in regional and global environmental issues.
+Earn your urban ranger patch!
+Study the history of urban environments, the place of the city in American culture, the development of cities and suburbs, and the city's role in regional and global environmental issues.
 With the class, explore urban ecology and the evolution of infrastructure, like sewers, waterworks and transportation networks.
-Potential main topics include urban planning, campus sustainability.
-New Orleans and historicizing Hurricane Katrina, and Midwestern flooding.
+Potential main topics include urban planning, campus sustainability, New Orleans and historicizing Hurricane Katrina, and Midwestern flooding.
 Subjects engaged over time and in multiple cities include: environmental justice, tension over resource management, industrialization, food supply, and geography's relation to social structure.
 Includes a research project.
+(Crosslisted with Honors.)

 HIST 194: SELECTED TOPICS, 3 credit hrs.

 An intensive examination of selected units of study.
 The course may focus on important historical issues, events or personalities.
-The course instructor will determine which level in the History curriculum (i.e., Introductory, Advanced, Colloquium, or Capstone) each individual course will count towards.
+The course instructor will determine which level in the History curriculum (i.e., Advanced or Colloquium) each individual course will count towards.

 HIST 195: INTERNSHIP IN HISTORY, 1 to 6 credit hrs.

 The apprenticeship enables the student to acquire experience in such history-related fields as journal editing, museum and archival work, and the collection and preservation of historical materials.

 HIST 199: HISTORY INDEPENDENT STUDY, 1 to 6 credit hrs.

 An opportunity for independent study with topics selected according to student interest and needs.
 Prerequisite: consent of the department.